Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Introduction

-$\bullet$ \textit{We develop a unified intent-preserving and risk-controlled framework for dynamic MCS provisioning with low interaction overhead.} By decoupling privacy-sensitive structural decisions into offline planning and confining the online stage to lightweight spot adjustment, our framework simultaneously enhances social welfare (SW) and task reliability, mitigates redundant sensing, and reduces the inference surface exploitable for intent profiling.
+$\bullet$ \textit{We develop a unified intent-preserving and risk-aware framework for dynamic MCS provisioning with low interaction overhead.} By decoupling privacy-sensitive structural decisions into offline planning and confining the online stage to lightweight online adjustment, our framework simultaneously enhances social welfare (SW) and task reliability, mitigates redundant sensing, and reduces the inference surface exploitable for intent profiling.

 $\bullet$ \textit{We formalize and protect workers' intent/preference information under repeated participation via personalized local differential privacy (LDP) with memoization.} We model workers' intent vectors and their locally perturbed reports, and introduce an \emph{expected intent-report distortion} metric to quantify report-level utility loss induced by perturbation.
-To characterize inference risk, we establish one-/multi-snapshot attack models and incorporate an inference-resistance requirement, where memoization mitigates frequency-based profiling under long-term observations.
+To characterize inference risk, we establish one-/multi-snapshot attack models and incorporate an inference-resistance requirement, where memoization mitigates frequency-based profiling within memo-epochs under repeated observations.

-$\bullet$ \textit{We design an offline redundancy-aware and risk-controllable pre-plan mechanism via an exact potential game.} To capture diminishing returns induced by redundant sensing, we propose a redundancy-discounted aggregation model for sensing quality.
-Subject to budget availability, individual rationality, quality-risk constraints, and intent-mismatch risk constraints, we formulate the offline pre-planning problem as an exact potential game, with expected SW (eSW) as the potential function.
-This formulation guarantees the existence of a constrained pure-strategy Nash equilibrium (NE) and satisfies the finite improvement property.
-Building on this, we develop a suite of algorithms to preserve workers' intent privacy while efficiently exploring budget-feasible strategy updates and certifying strict potential improvement under joint constraint satisfaction.
+$\bullet$ \textit{We design an offline redundancy-aware and risk-aware pre-planning mechanism via an exact potential game.} To capture the diminishing marginal gain of redundant sensing, we develop a redundancy-discounted quality aggregation model.
+Under budget feasibility, individual rationality, quality-failure risk, and intent-mismatch risk constraints, we formulate the offline pre-planning problem as an exact potential game whose potential function is the expected SW.
+This formulation ensures the existence of a constrained pure-strategy Nash equilibrium and finite-step convergence under feasible improvement dynamics, based on which efficient budget-feasible update algorithms are developed.